Psalm 6 To the chief Musician on Neginoth upon Sheminith, A Psalm of David.

 Verse 5 For in death there is no remembrance of thee: in the grave who shall give thee thanks?

 We know that a believer goes directly into the presence of God at the time of death.
-What David is perhaps saying is that when dead, he cannot demonstrate thankfulness to others.
+What David is perhaps saying is that when dead, he cannot demonstrate the LORD’s power and provision to others.
+There is no testimony going forth from the child and servant of God when dead and lying in a grave.

 Verse 6 I am weary with my groaning; all the night make I my bed to swim; I water my couch with my tears.